davidfstr/Crystal-Web-Archiver/README.md

           wildcard has been typed, perform an O(log(r)) search for matching URLs in the preview pane, where r = the number of URLs in the project.
         * Previously an O(r) search was performed in both of the above cases.
+    * Show progress dialog when starting to download a large group
     * Prevent system idle sleep while tasks are running (on macOS and Windows)
     * Print large numbers with comma separators or whatever the appropriate separator is for the current locale